-- 267. A class action is a superior means, and the only practicable means, by which the named Plaintiffs and unknown Class members can challenge the Defendants' unlawful wealth-based post-arrest detention scheme. - 268.
-This action is brought and may properly be maintained as a class action pursuant to Rule 23(a)(1)-(4) and Rule 23(b)(2) of the Federal Rules of Civil Procedure. - 269.
-This action satisfies the numerosity, commonality, typicality, and adequacy requirements of those provisions. - 270.
+- 252. The named Plaintiffs bring this action, on behalf of themselves and all others similarly situated, as a class action under Rule 23(b)(2) of the Federal Rules of Civil Procedure. - 253.
+A class action is a superior means, and the only practicable means, by which the named Plaintiffs and unknown Class members can challenge the Defendants' unlawful wealth-based post-arrest detention scheme. - 254.
+This action is brought and may properly be maintained as a class action pursuant to Rule 23(a)(1)-(4) and Rule 23(b)(2) of the Federal Rules of Civil Procedure. - 255.
+This action satisfies the numerosity, commonality, typicality, and adequacy requirements of those provisions. - 256.
 The Plaintiffs propose one class, seeking declaratory and injunctive relief: All arrestees who are or will be detained in Dallas County custody because they are unable to pay a secured financial condition of release.